MarshallRawson/resume/MarshallRawson.md

 ## Work Experience

 ### ***Nauticus Robotics***
-Robotics Software Engineer | January 2022 - Present | Houston, Texas
+Robotics Software Engineer | January 2022 - October 2022 | Houston, Texas

 * Re-purpose ROS2 control, autonomy, perception, and simulation for prototyping of an autonomous underwater vehicle for explosive ordinance disposal.
 * Work closely with mechanical, electrical, and other software engineers to accurately simulate and deploy an autonomous underwater vehicle.
+* Completed major phase of vehicle development and integration demonstration to customer in the field.

 ### ***Sylphase***
 Software Engineer | April 2021 - January 2022 | Houston, Texas

 * Design and maintain software that interfaces closely with hardware devices.
-* Work closely with electrical, mechanical, and other software engineers to deliver GNSS solutions.
+* Work closely with electrical, mechanical, and other software engineers to deliver GNSS solutions and internal tools.

 ### ***Leidos***
 Linux Systems Engineer Co-op/Intern | January 2021 - April 2021  | Bethesda, Maryland